riceissa/issarice.com/wiki/sleep schedule.md

 I somewhat regularly take melatonin to make me sleepy at night.
 I bought a bottle of 3 mg melatonin a couple of years ago, and each night I nibble off perhaps 1/16 to 1/8 of a pill.

 As of May 2022: I have been going to sleep around 12:30 AM to 1:30 AM and waking up around 9 AM to 11:30 AM.
+I don't use an alarm block to wake up.
 I have not been taking any melatonin recently.
 However, I sometimes take magnesium glycinate at night.
 I have also been wearing a sleep mask since around November 2021.